 "Objective" paragraphs give general information about our aims for a whole section of the questionnaire, or a series of questions within a section.
 You may want to read through these first.
+Key These paragraphs give information about key points or concepts which

-Key Concept These paragraphs give information about key points or concepts which aren't necessarily tied to a specific question.
+These paragraphs give information about key points or concepts which aren't necessarily tied to a specific question.
 The text in gray labels the concept, for easy identification.